-To help the programmer specify parallelism in a program, ■ the programming language must have some special parallel programming features.
+No help the programmer specify parallelism in a program, L the programming language must have some special parallel programming features.
 The predominant approach used so far is multi-threading, in which the programmer explicitly assigns computing tasks to individual parallel threads.
 If the parallel threads modify shared data, then locking is used to provide atomic access.
 This approach has several drawbacks.
 The programmer is involved in many of the low-level details of management and synchronization of parallel tasks.
 Also, multi-threaded programs have potential data races that essentially create a nondeterministic program: a program that may produce different outputs for the same input data during different executions.
 Program deadlocks may also occur in a nondeterministic fashion.
-This nondeterminism complicates the software development process, and makes it more difficult to develop reliable
+This nondeterminism complicates the software development process, and makes it more difficult to develop reliable software.

-One promising approach to solve many of these problems is high-level collection-oriented operations, in which every element of the collection is operated upon in parallel by the programming.
+One promising approach to solve many of these problems is high-level collection-oriented operations, in which every element of the collection is operated upon in parallel by the same operation.
+This is often called data parallel programming.
 One example is the array operations of the language Fortran 90 [1], which may have a sequential or parallel implementation.
 A more sophisticated set of operations is found in High-Performance Fortran [2, 3], including data distribution directives and user-defined data parallel functions.
 The widely publicized MapReduce [4] operation used by Google is another example of a collection-oriented parallel operation.

-Manuscript received March 3, 2011; revised April 5, 2011.
+Manuscript received August 15, 2011; revised November 14, 2011.